 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Sude, Michael Evan, "Family of origin functioning and the likelihood of seeking romantic partners over the Internet" (2008).
 Marriage and Family Therapy - Dissertations.
-Paper 10.
+10.